 Aug.
 28-30 Orientation at Lake Itasca State Park (headwaters of the Mississippi River) introduction to course topics, basics of canoeing and water safety, introduction to sustainability, Native American perspectives on the environment, and environmental justice (traveling by van to and from the park)

 Sept.
 1 Launch and Celebration in Minneapolis (Bohemian Flats) in Voyageur canoes with Wilderness Inquiry guides.
-Local musicians and politicians, and big party with Augsburg College community.
+Local musicians and community leaders, and big send-off with Augsburg College and Twin Cities community.

 Sept.
 4 Red Wing, MN: town hall meetings and discussion of riverfront developments